When will Taupo's next 'super-eruption' happen?

 Rangitoto's age younger than claimed

-Meanwhile, more new research has widened what we know about Auckland's youngest volcano – and contradicted an earlier study suggesting that Rangitoto is 6000 years old and has been active for much of the time since.
+Meanwhile, more new research has widened what we know about Auckland's youngest volcano – and contradicted findings of an earlier study.

 In 2016, a team of researchers who drilled into the offshore volcano concluded it was about 6000 years old - and may have begun erupting around that point.